 So why bother with it?

-Well, the answer is because of the value of the information the segments within the funnel give you.
+The answer is because of the value of the information the segments within the funnel give you.

 Potentially we need to initiate marketing campaigns to boost the size of the early-stage funnel.
-We may also need to examine our qualification and investigation processes in order to move deals more effectively through the sales cycle.
+We may also need to examine our qualification and investigation processes to move deals more effectively through the sales cycle.

-4) Top 10 Pipeline Accounts
+4 – Top 10 Pipeline Accounts

 But what about the top 5?
 Or the top 10?